telerik/ajax-docs/api/client/Telerik.Web.UI.TreeListDataItem.md

 * Sys.UI.Control
 * *[Telerik.Web.UI.TreeListDataItem]({%slug Telerik.Web.UI.TreeListDataItem%})*

 ## Methods

-### get_nextSibling
+### fireCommand

-A property which gets the next sibling of the current item.
+Method which triggers specific command for the TreeListDataItem when executed.
+The method is called for the TreeListDataItem client instance.
+The method arguments are the command which will be processed and its corresponding arguments.

 #### Parameters